 The months of June and July are also the time for Norway's highest tourism levels, so while all sights and attractions will be open, you will see some tourist crowds.

 So when should you go to Norway if you want to avoid the high travel season?
 May and September are wonderful alternatives of when to go to Norway and get lower rates - and the weather in Norway will still be mild enough for outdoor activities and sightseeing.

-For travellers, the quietest (and likely cheapest) month in Norway is October.
+For travellers, the quietest and likely the cheapest month in Norway is October.
 The summer is over, but the ski season hasn't started yet.
 October can be cold, and many outdoor attractions have begun to close, though.

 The months from May through September offer the mildest weather and the highest travel volume.